Milestones

 - First year report: the PhD proposal (required for both PhD and CPGS)

-- Second year report: the dissertation schedule
+- Second year report: the thesis schedule

 - Third year report: a progress statement